-I gave another set of bulbs to a mom friend who has young children too.
+I gave another set of sleep-promoting light bulbs to a mom friend who has young children too.
 She put one in her toddler daughter’s room.
 Before this, her daughter had had difficulty going to sleep at night and they would find her up out of her bed several times while they were still up in the evenings.
 They put the new sleep-promoting light bulb in her room and she really liked her “special light.”
 This dim light allowed them to also close her bedroom door all the way (which had previously remained open to allow a little light in) but leave the “night-night” light on.

 According to my friend, this new combination of lighting and routine has made a big improvement in her daughter’s sleep.
 She now goes to sleep easily and has only rarely been waking up during the night.
 As with much science, there is no definitive way to know if the light bulb itself prompted these better sleeping habits or if it was the change of routine in lighting or some other factor.
 However, it is encouraging to see how refreshed and well-rested both mom and daughter are now with this new situation.

 As parents, we all know sleep is a huge part of our lives–especially if we or our children are not getting enough.
 Sleep-deprived parents are more likely to lose their temper with their little ones.
 Kids who do not get enough sleep are more likely to struggle academically and trouble regulating their emotions.

 Although the science behind a sleep-promoting light bulb is still fairly new, it seems plausible that technology like this could help adults and children with establishing good sleep habits.
 Whether it be light bulbs or simply turning electronics off near bedtime, helping our children learn how to “power down” their brain for sleep is a lesson that will benefit them for a lifetime.